How To Spot and Stop Narcissists

 Narcissism is often interpreted in popular culture as a person who’s in love with him or herself.
 It is more accurate to characterize the pathological narcissist as someone who’s in love with an idealized self-image, which they project in order to avoid feeling (and being seen as) the real, disenfranchised, wounded self.
 Deep down, most pathological narcissists feel like the “ugly duckling,” even if they painfully don’t want to admit it.

 What can you do if you have a pathological narcissist in your life?
-Below are seven important keys, excerpted from my book (click on title): "How to Successfully Handle Narcissists".
-Not all of these tips may apply to your situation.
-Simply utilize what works and discard the rest.
+Below are seven important keys, excerpted from my books.

 1. Keep Your Distance and Pick Your Relationships

 One of the best ways to spot a narcissist is to measure his (or her) actions and results against his words.
 No matter how charming, persuasive, or coercive they seem to be, if there is a consistent pattern of incongruity between what he says versus what he actually does, you could be dealing with a narcissist.

 Typically, narcissists are also quite clever in explaining away their broken promises, unsubstantiated claims, rule breaking, sudden neglect, phony merits, or boundary violations.
 Don’t be suckered in by the manipulation.
 Keep an eye on whether this person has a consistent record of following through and keeping agreements, both to you and to others.
 Evaluate the narcissist based on facts and substance, not showmanship and persuasion.
 In personal situations, be sure the relationship is genuinely two-way and reciprocal, not one-sided and exploitative.
 Be careful not to be used.